stat545ubc-2024/assignment-b3-henryqian86/README.md

 ## **Description**

-The **Book Explorer App** is an interactive tool for exploring and analyzing a dataset of books.
+The **Book Explorer App** is an interactive tool for exploring and analyzing a dataset of books.\
-Users can filter the data, visualize distributions, and download results for further analysis.
+Users can filter the data, visualize distributions, customize aesthetics, and download results for further analysis.\
 This app is designed for book enthusiasts, researchers, and anyone interested in interactive data exploration.

 ### **Features**